 Have you students watch this video created by a roller coaster engineer at Six Flags Great America.
 Todd, the engineer, discusses how the marble roller coaster activity relates to his everyday work as an engineer.

 - How did your group conduct your planning for the challenge?

 - How did you structure roles in your group?

 - If you were going to conduct this challenge again, what would you change about your planning?
 What would you change about your execution?

-- How does this activity relate to the job of the architect?
+- How does this activity relate to the job of the roller coaster designer or engineer?

 - Is this a career that you might be interested in pursuing one day?
 Why or why not?

 On Day 2 your class will be discussing the activity with another classroom.
 If you haven't already selected a partner teacher, please follow the directions on the Register page.

 - Tell your students that they will be speaking with another classroom tomorrow.
 Share any details and photos you might have received from your partner teacher with your students.

 - With your o over expectations for how students should conduct themselves during the video chat and what the process will look like.
 You should have already discussed this with your partnering teacher (Will one class go first?
 How many students from each class will share?).